smf-steve/assignment-grading/README.md

 ---
 ## Overiew of Associated Repositories:
 A number of different repositories are utilized by the grading process.
 These repositories are:
-  1. an assignment template repository
+  1. an assignment-template repository
-  1. an assignment solution repository
+  1. an assignment-solution repository
   1. a student's submission repository

 The structure of these repositories are provided below.

-### Assignment Template Repository Structure:
+### Assignment-Template Repository Structure:
 For each assignment, the Professor creates a template repository.
 This template repository is used by GitHub classroom to create a repository for each student.
 This template repostory contains, at least the following files:
   * ``README.md``: general instructions on the "Assignment Submission Process"
   * ``assignment.md``: the original version of the assignment.

-### Assignment Solution Repository Stucture:
+### Assignment-Solution Repository Stucture:
 For each assignment, the Professor creates a repository that extends the template repostory by adding (at least) the following files:
   * ``answers.md``: the assignment with the Professor's answers incorporated
   * ``grading_rubric``: a list of individual items used to score the assignment